Share

 APF's flexibility can lead to ambiguity.

 In the project planning stage, there will be a lot of blank spots.
-You will not know every detail of how exactly you'll accomplish the project, and that can lead to ambiguity and stress for the project team because they won't know precisely what they're responsible for right away.
+You will not know every detail of how exactly to accomplish the project, and that can lead to ambiguity and stress for the project team.
 They'll need to learn to be OK with unanswered questions and with learning by doing.

 Even though APF as a whole is flexible, individual cycles aren't.
 Change requests to the overall project have to wait until after the cycle finishes and can only come into play during client checkpoints and future cycle planning stages.
-This waiting period can be frustrating for stakeholders who would like the change they requested to happen faster.
+This waiting period can be frustrating for stakeholders.

 When should you use the adaptive project framework?